Isfand/rcb/docs/DESIGN.md

 The following variables that can be globally accessed immutably and can only be set once while also having a single instance of access.

 <pre>
-workingTrashDir     | Defaults to $HOME/.trash/ or TRASH_DIR
+workingTrashDir     | Defaults to $HOME/.trash/ or use TRASH_DIR
 workingTrashFileDir | file/ location workingTrashDataDir | data/ location workingTrashWipeDir | wipe/ location